 Can Eating Too Much Sugar In Pregnancy Harm The Baby?

-Yes, overeating sugary foods or carbohydrates can have an impact on the growing baby.
+Overeating sugary foods or carbohydrates may have an adverse impact on fetal development.
 Also, excess sugar in the blood due to gestational diabetes or uncontrolled type 2 diabetes can harm the baby.

-Extra sugar can cross the placenta and increase the fetus’ blood sugar levels.
-This results in increased insulin production in the baby’s body and can make the baby grow larger, a condition referred to as macrosomia.
-Delivering a large baby can lead to complications such as the need for cesarean section, premature birth and more (2).
+Extra sugar from increased calorie intake can cross the placenta and increase the fetus’ blood sugar levels.
+This may result in increased insulin production in the baby’s body and make the baby grow larger, a condition referred to as macrosomia.
+Delivering a large baby can lead to complications such as the need for a cesarean section.
+It can also be associated with premature birth (2).
+Dr. Langdon observes, “Macrosomia exposes the baby to complications during childbirth, such as birth injuries, infection, and fatal hypoglycemia (low blood sugar).”

 What Are The Possible Side Effects Of Excess Sugar Consumption?